 Activity Deadline

 QHP/QDP certification review.
-Changes permitted without 6/4-8/22/2020
+Changes permitted without 6/4-8/24/2021

 State Authorization

 Limited data correction window.
-Data corrections must have 10/5-10/8/2020
+Data corrections must have 10/5-10/8/2021

 State Authorization

-Issuers may make changes to their QHP submissions without State Authorization with the exception of rate information until the deadline listed in Table 1.1 Final Plan Year 2021 QHP Certification Timeline.
+Issuers may make changes to their QHP submissions without State Authorization with the exception of rate information until the deadline listed in Table 1.1 Proposed QHP Data Submission and Certification Timeline for Plan Year 2022.
 After the close of the initial QHP application submission window, issuers may not add new plans to a QHP application or change an off-Exchange plan to both on and off-Exchange.
 Issuers also may not change plan type(s) and may not change QHPs, excluding QDPs, from a child-only plan to a non-child-only plan.
 Issuers may only change their service area after SSHIX approves the change.
 For all other changes, issuers will be able to upload revised QHP data templates and make other necessary changes to QHP applications in response to State feedback until the deadline for issuer changes.